 Since partnering with the Jack Kent Cooke Foundation in 2006, Amherst has become a national leader among highly selective colleges in offering exceptional academic and scholarship options to community college students.
 To learn more about the transfer experience, watch these videos of community college transfer students reflecting on their transition to Amherst.

-Application materials for transfer admission for enrollment in Spring 2016 and Fall 2016 will be available through Common App Online, starting August 1, 2015.
+Application materials for transfer admission are available through Common App Online.
 Please note that the Common Application is now a completely online system and will be available in electronic form only; paper versions will not be available.